 Pastel de Belém

-Going to Belém and not eating one of its famous pastéis de Belém, it’s almost like going to Rome and not seeing the pope.
+Going to Belém and not eating one of its famous pastéis de Belém is almost like going to Rome and not seeing the Pope.

-Since 1837, Pastéis de Belém has been delighting locals and tourists alike, thanks to an old (and secret) recipe from the neighboring Jerónimos Monastery.
+Since 1837, Pastéis de Belém has been delighting locals and tourists alike, thanks to an ancient (and secret) recipe from the nearby Jerónimos Monastery.

 As a snack or main course, patanisca lisboeta never disappoints.